lfedgeai/AegisEdgeAI/README.md

 - **Attack surface diversity** Edge systems integrate heterogeneous hardware, firmware, and software stacks — creating multiple, intersecting vectors for compromise.

+## Problem Statement – Hardware and Software Supply Chain
+### Hardware Supply Chain Threats
+- **Unverified hardware enrollment** — Edge nodes can be racked with counterfeit or rogue chassis/TPMs if enrollment isn’t bound to manufacturer‑issued TPM Endorsement Keys (EKs).
+Impact: Compromised trust anchors at the very start of the lifecycle undermine all downstream attestation and geofencing.
+- **Component and firmware substitution** — NICs, GPUs, DIMMs, or firmware can be swapped or downgraded between factory and deployment.
+TPM PCRs may not reflect all FRU changes.
+Impact: Introduces malicious firmware or side‑channel vectors into heterogeneous edge hardware, bypassing OS‑level controls.
+- **Out‑of‑band compromise** — Attackers with physical access can alter hardware inventory without touching the host OS, evading in‑band detection.
+Impact: Breaks provenance guarantees for AI workloads and telemetry.

+## Software Supply Chain Threats
+- Post‑enrollment drift/tampering — Even on genuine hardware, OS, kernel, or critical binaries can be altered after deployment.
+Impact: Malicious changes persist undetected without continuous runtime attestation, corrupting AI inference or control loops.
+- Golden‑image poisoning — Build pipelines or update channels can be compromised to distribute backdoored images.
+Impact: Every node that “successfully” attests to a poisoned baseline becomes an attacker’s foothold.
+- Dependency and model repository compromise — Inference agents or system components may pull from unverified registries or repos.
+Impact: Injects malicious code or altered models into production without triggering signature mismatches if signing keys are stolen.

 ## Solution Overview

 Building on the [IETF Verifiable Geofencing draft](https://datatracker.ietf.org/doc/draft-klspa-wimse-verifiable-geo-fence/) — which defines an architecture for cryptographically verifiable geofencing and residency proofs — this design offers an **edge‑focused, production‑ready microservice blueprint** for secure, verifiable data flows (e.g., operational metrics, federated learning) at the edge.